jeffreykegler/hoonlint/misc/whitespace.md

 --
 ```

-* A split BARCEN has
+A split BARCEN should consist of,
-a vertical gap between the rune and the battery.
-In this vertical gap, the inter-comment column location
+in lexical order:

+* Its rune.

+* A vertical gap.
-should be the anchor column,
+  Its inter-comment column should be the anchor column.
-and the pre-comment column location should be undefined.
+  Its pre-comment column should be undefined.

+* A battery whose base column is the anchor column.

 ### Joined BARCEN

-From `arvo/sys/zuse.hoon`, lines 176-181:
+*From `arvo/sys/zuse.hoon`, lines 176-181:*
 ```
       |%  ++  seal  |~({a/pass b/@ c/@} *@)             ::  encrypt to a
           ++  sign  |~({a/@ b/@} *@)                    ::  certify as us